 - It builds its lining to nourish a fertilized ovum

 - It plays an important role in physically supporting the position of the bladder, bowel – organs within the pelvic cavity

 There is no other organ quite like the uterus.
 If men had such an organ they would brag about it.
 So should we. ~ Ina May Gaskin

 There are many herbs known to nourish the uterus and to support its tone and function, but also for Improving Uterine Health for Fertility, Conception, and Implantation.
 Many of them taste wonderful as a tea too!

 Four of my favorite herbs for strengthening the uterus are:

 Red Raspberry Leaf (Rubus idaeus, spp.) – Known as one of the most effective uterine tonic herbs (feeding uterine tissues for proper tension and tone), Red Raspberry leaf is high in vitamins and minerals, most notably calcium.

-Red Clover (Trifolium pratense) – High in protein, vitamins and minerals, especially absorbable calcium and magnesium (important for smooth muscle function) and most every trace mineral, important for relaxation of the nervous system and hormonal balance.
-Red Clover is also known to alkalinize the entire body which may support healthy acid/alkaline balance within the uterus and vagina.
+Red Clover (Trifolium pratense) – High in protein, vitamins, and minerals, especially absorbable calcium and magnesium (important for smooth muscle function) and most every trace mineral, this plant is important for relaxation of the nervous system and hormonal balance.
+Red Clover is also known to alkalinize the entire body, which may support healthy acid/alkaline balance within the uterus and vagina.

 Blend Your Own Uterus Strengthening Tea: